vivek-bombatkar/MyLearningNotes/hadoop.md

 ### Checkpointing process

+Checkpointing --> Some time interval [ 1 hour ] -->

+The SNN copies the edits_inProgress + fsimage from the NN, loads it its internal memory and applies the edits_inprogress on the fsimage and create a new fsimage and copies this fsimage to the NN also.

 1) The SNN will copy the fsimage and edits in progress to its local system, load it in to memory, apply the edits in progress and create a new fsimage

 4 clock --> fsimage_20 edits in progress